-HTML and special commands can be defined in these comments, and they are interpreted by javadoc in order to automatically generate documentation that can be seen with a web browser.
+HTML and special commands can be included within this type of comments, and they are interpreted by javadoc in order to automatically generate documentation that can be displayed on a web browser.

 4 Development cycle for Java applications

 To develop a Java application we have to follow three steps: creation of the source file, compilation and execution.
 The following example is based on the use of Sun Microsystems JDK.